whiprandolph/bestseller/Part 3 - The Deepest Revolution/14 - The Biggest Secret in Human History.md

 Imagine a life where every moment felt alive, you were surrounded by people you trusted, and you were free to contribute to your community in the most meaningful ways without worrying if it pays well.

-Imagine a world where there are no police or prisons, but you're not at all worried about crime because you know that if anyone misbehaved or threatened you, all your friends and neighbors would come to your aid.
+Imagine a world where there are no police or prisons, and you're not at all worried about crime because you know that if anyone misbehaved or threatened you, all your friends and neighbors would come to your aid.
 Just like you would help them if they needed it.

 Imagine having enough time with your kids and having enough time to make their education really excellent, so that every day was meaningful and engaging for them.
 Imagine training children for qualities like deep generosity, awareness, bravery, connection, and joy so that these become normal parts of their lives and pervasive in your culture.